 If we want to help our connective tissues keep their integrity, we need to limit our use of supportive garments for special situations, such as sports, and find times to allow our body parts to hang free, such as not wearing a bra or belt when at home.

-Three: Pinning Us Down
+Pinning Us Down

 Have you ever chosen not to bend over, not to squat or sit on the ground, or not to reach up overhead because your clothing kept you from being able to?
 Do you have to put on separate clothing to be able to move around (a.k.a. exercise or workout clothes)?
 This means you are voluntarily putting a limit on the range of motion available to your body parts.
 Your muscles are like factory-raised chickens limited to cramped quarters.
-If you expect your body to function well, it needs to be free-range.
+If you want your body to function well, it needs to be free-range.